 Locations: By default, all locations are enabled.
 By clicking the location tiles, you can filter on a subset of locations by geography (such as Europe), multi-region (such as Global), or region (such as us-east1).
 Specifically, the report is filtered by the regions and multi-regions selected.
 Use the tiles in geography to quickly select (or deselect) all regions and multi-regions in that geography.
 Multi-regions tiles are marked with an asterisk (for example, us*).
 Learn more about geography and regions.

-Subaccounts: If your billing account has subaccounts, you can select all subaccounts (default) or select a subset of subaccounts by clicking them in the list.
+Subaccounts: If your Cloud Billing Account has subaccounts, you can select all subaccounts (default) or select a subset of subaccounts by clicking them in the list.

 Credits: You can select all usage-specific credits (default) to be included in the cost calculations, or you can uncheck some or all of the credit options.
 Learn more about viewing your credits.

 Invoice level charges: If time range is set to Invoice month, you can select all invoice-level charges (default) to be included in the summary cost calculations, or you can uncheck some or all of the invoice-level options.
 Invoice-level charges display in the summary header above the chart and summary footer below the table.
 Learn more about viewing your charges by invoice.